You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 - At the four-week mark, most of the symptoms will have disappeared completely.

-So, what is nicotine withdrawal?
+So, what is nicotine withdrawal, and how does it come about?

 Nicotine withdrawal presents as both physical and psychological symptoms.
 They include: